musicastudio/Synthesia.strobe/README.md

 ## How it was made

-Using Claude, `Synthesia.exe` was disassembled with [Ghidra](https://ghidra-sre.org/) and the decompiled C was read to find where the key lights come from.
+`Synthesia.exe` was disassembled with [Ghidra](https://ghidra-sre.org/) and the decompiled C was read using Claude to find where the key lights come from.
 That turned up the Casio message templates in `.rdata`, the dispatch that rewrites notes into vendor SysEx, the 180 ms keepalive that holds the keyboard's light display open, and the note range Synthesia clamps to.

-The analysis also settled the design question.
-The obvious hook, Synthesia's internal light logic, turned out to be the generic MIDI send for the whole program, reached from about fifty call sites and deciding from device state whether a note becomes a light.
-Hooking the finished SysEx at the MIDI output boundary is both simpler and version-proof, and the decompilation is what proved there are exactly two such boundaries and that swallowing a message at either one cannot stall Synthesia.
-Those notes are in [docs/hooks.md](docs/hooks.md).

-To be clear about what that means, this repository contains no Synthesia source and no decompiled Synthesia content.
-The analysis only informed where the plugin attaches at runtime, and Synthesia's own files are never touched on disk.
+Dev notes are in [docs/hooks.md](docs/hooks.md).

 ## Build